-There is no fee for requesting a replacement copy of your social security card.
+There is no fee for requesting a replacement copy of a social security card.

-How Can You Get a New Social Security Card?
+How to Get a New Social Security Card

-If your social security card has been stolen and your identity has been stolen, you may be able to request a new social security number.
-This process is much more difficult and will require that you have a full range of documents proving your identity including a certified birth certificate and photo ID.
+If your social security card and identity have been stolen, you need to know how to get a new social security card.
+You may be able to request a new social security number.
+This process is much more difficult.
+You must have a full range of documents proving your identity, including a certified birth certificate and photo ID.

 To do so, make an appointment with your local social security office.
 Be sure to bring:

-The SSN office will always have final say on whether you get a new social security number or not.
+The SSN office will always have final say on whether you get a new social security number.
 However, replacing your social security card won’t necessarily cause identity theft problems to go away.
 The old number will still be out there, and it will still be connected to your name.
-In most cases, you can easily request a replacement social security card, providing you have access to your passport, photo ID, or birth certificate.
+In most cases, you can easily request a replacement social security card.
+However, you must have access to your passport, photo ID, or birth certificate.